OG-DHRUV-1002/ibm-front-end-capstone/README.md

 # IBM Front-End Developer Capstone Project

-This repository contains the final project for the IBM Front-End Developer Professional Certificate.
+This repository contains the work for the final peer-graded assignment of the Git and GitHub course.
-It includes web development files, Git CLI operations, and documentation tasks.

-## Tasks Covered:
+## Contents
-- Apache License
-- Code of Conduct
-- Contributing Guidelines
-- Bash script to calculate simple interest
+- A simple shell script to calculate simple interest.
+- Standard project files like LICENSE, CODE_OF_CONDUCT.md, and CONTRIBUTING.md.